Disclaimer: I do not own My Hero Academia or any other licensed properties that may appear in this story.

 Present Mic gave Midoriya a skeptical look.
 Silently, he decided to just move on.
 If either of them failed to make it in, a likely result considering the number of students taking the test, then this would not be UA's problem.
 Present Mic continued to explain the rules.

-The pink-skinned acid using girl Mina Ashido felt uncharacteristically nervous.
-That muttering boy from the introduction had been assigned to the same testing area she was.
+The pink-skinned acid-using girl Mina Ashido felt uncharacteristically nervous.
+That muttering boy from the introduction had been assigned to the same testing area she had been.
 She could not help but keep an eye on him, and she knew she was not the only one.
 The boy had left an impression.
 Even if he tried to keep his head down, everyone could tell when he got on the bus, as the whole thing tilted under his weight.